nataliaburrey/ERC-20_fungible_token/README.md

 Remix - Ethereum IDE is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the entire journey of contract development as well as being a playground for learning and teaching Ethereum.

+[MetaMask](https://metamask.io/) allows users to store and manage account keys, broadcast transactions, send and receive Ethereum-based cryptocurrencies and tokens, and securely connect to decentralized applications through a compatible web browser or the mobile app's built-in browser.
+For the purpose of challange we will create an enviroment and use paper trade Etherium to showcase crowdsale of our Token

+[Ganache](https://www.trufflesuite.com/ganache) allows us to quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates. we will use it in this challenge to create a personal blockchain for rapid Ethereum distributed application development and test our crowdsale contract in a safe and deterministic environment.

 ### Work with GitHub
 * Repository created on GitHub
 * Files were  committed using command line